indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

   * XXX "Set [...] `addschemaprefix` to add a `folio_` prefix to the schema names" -- what does this get us?
   * XXX "In the Debezium PostgreSQL connector configuration, the following exclusions are suggested [list]".
 It would be interested to know the reasons for these exclusions.
 I am guessing most of them are omitted just because they are not of interest (e.g. pubsub state) but that `mod_login` is omitted for security reasons?

-* XXX In section 4.2.2 (Configuring Metadb for ReShare), "Before defining a ReShare data source, create a data origin for each consortial tenant".
-Does this mean each tenant _in_ a consortium, or each tenant _that represents_ a consortium?
-More generally, do these instructions pertain to using MetaDB for a ReShare tenant or for a ReShare consortium?
+* In section 4.2.2 (Configuring Metadb for ReShare), "Before defining a ReShare data source, create a data origin for each consortial tenant".
+This means each tenant _in_ a consortium, not a tenant _that represents_ a consortium?

 * XXX Why no `trimschemaprefix` when ingesting from ReShare?